signum-network/CIPs/README.md

 **Before you initiate a pull request**, please read the [SIP-Basics](./SIP/sip-basic.md) process document.
 There is a [template SIP here](./SIP/sip-template.md).

-Once your first PR is merged, we have a bot that helps out by automatically merging PRs to draft EIPs.
-For this to work, it has to be able to tell that you own the draft being edited.
-Make sure that the 'author' line of your EIP contains either your GitHub username or your email address inside <triangular brackets>.
 If you use your email address, that address must be the one publicly shown on [your GitHub profile](https://github.com/settings/profile).

 ## Project Goal